Viranchi299/cis550-project/README.md

 In a separate terminal window, cd into the client folder and type **npm start**.
 This will start the client-side code.

 If your setup was successful, you should see the landing page below open up on your browser at http://localhost:3000.
+An example display of the dashboard page is shown below.

 <p align="center">
   <img width="1050" height="587" src="https://github.com/Viranchi299/cis550-project/blob/main/cis550-dashboard.jpg">